Bump Ahead

 The world needs more lightheartedness so be silly and playful making not only your life, but also the world a better place.

-Nanette Achziger is a wellbeing advocate, culinary explorer and author.
-She graduated from the Institute of Integrative Nutrition where she studied various holistic approaches to health and wellbeing including dietary theories from the top nutrition experts.
-She is passionate about sharing how easy it is to achieve a general sense of health and wellbeing.
-Through tips and tools in her blog and her book, Kaizen, she shares ways to create your own self-care rituals, reduce toxic exposure, and to nurture our selves through food, connection and self-love.
+Nanette Achziger – is a wellbeing advocate, culinary explorer, author, and founder of the online wellbeing blog Wellbeing by Design.
+Nanette is passionate about sharing how easy it is to achieve a general sense of health and wellbeing.
+Through tips and tools in her blog and in her book, Kaizen, she shares ways to create your own self-care rituals, reduce toxic exposure, and nurture our selves through food, connection and self-love.